 - Enjoy a night of smooth jazz at The Spotted Cat Music Club.

-North of the city centre are the neighbouring districts of Mid-City and Lakeview.
-These two charming neighbourhoods are packed with lush landscapes, interesting art and plenty of unique experiences.
-And, they are our pick for where to stay for families visiting New Orleans.
+North of the city centre you’ll find the neighbouring districts of Mid-City and Lakeview.
+These two charming neighbourhoods are packed with lush landscapes, interesting art, and plenty of unique experiences.
+With so much to discover, it’s perfect if you’re deciding where to stay in New Orleans with your family.

 Located just outside of the city centre, Mid-City/Lakeview are two well-connected neighbourhoods.
 They offer a nice reprieve from the hustle and bustle of the French Quarter and Bourbon Street without being too far away.